nsaspook/daq_gert/README.md

  * cd to the linux kernel source directory: /usr/src/linux etc...
  * copy the daq_gert.diff patch file from the daq_gert directory to the source
  * directory
- * copy RPi2.config_4.1.y from the daq_gert directory to .config in the Linux source directory
+ * copy RPix.config_4.x.y from the daq_gert directory to .config in the Linux source directory
  * or
- * copy RPi.config_4.1.y from the daq_gert directory to .config in the Linux source directory
+ * copy RPi.config_4.x.y from the daq_gert directory to .config in the Linux source directory
  *
  * patch the kernel source with the daq_gert.diff patch file
  * patch -p1 <daq_gert.diff
  * copy the daq_gert.c source file to drivers/staging/comedi/drivers
- * edit the /boot/config.txt file to add dtoverlay=rpi-spigert-overlay.dtb
+ * edit the /boot/config.txt file to add:
+ * dtoverlay=rpi-spigert-overlay.dtb
+ * dtoverlay=spi0-hw-cs
  * so on boot the system will disable the spi_dev protocol interface and use the spigert protocol instead
  *
  *  make menuconfig or xconfig
  *  select SPI_COMEDI=m and SPI_DEV =m in SPI MASTERS to enable the SPI side of the driver
  *  select DAQ_GERT=m to select the Comedi protocol part of the driver in the
  *  staging daq comedi misc drivers section.
- *  make -j4 for a RPi 2 to compile a new kernel and driver in much less time
+ *  make -j4 for a RPi 2/3 to compile a new kernel and driver in much less time
  *  use the instructions here to build the new kernel, modules, device-trees and overlays.
  *  https://www.raspberrypi.org/documentation/linux/kernel/building.md
  *